nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_4/Lesson_3/readme.md

 - Are there any limitations from your computing environment that would impede your ability to write or manage this code?
 - Languages have strengths and weaknesses; which are most important for your project?

-Before someone else can use your code, they’re going to ask some questions:
+Before someone else can use your code, they're going to ask some questions:

 - Where can I find your code?
 - Is your code documented?